Sargassum muticum: Habitat

 Sargassum muticum grows from half-tide to infralittoral areas (to a depth of 10 m.).
 It is fixed on solid substrates like rocks, stones, shells.
 It is highly tolerant towards temperature and salinity variations.
-The optimal temperature is between 17 and 20 °C but it tolerates -9 and 30 °C.
+The optimal temperature is between 17 and 20 °C but it tolerates 0 and 30 °C.

-Repartition areas, invasiveness, impacts
+Global spread, invasiveness, impacts

-Repartition areas
+Global spread

 Originally from Japan, it is thought to have gained worldwide distribution through being transported with Japanese oysters (Crassostrea gigas).
 Sargassum muticum was introduced to the Californian coast in the 1940s and in Europe in the 1970s (The species was first found in the British Isles in the Isle of Wight in 1973).
 Currently, the alga is widespread from Norway to Portugal along Atlantic coasts.
 Sargassum muticum has a range stretching from Campbell River, British Columbia to Baja in California.
 In Europe it extends along the coasts of Great Britain, France, Scandinavia, Baltic Sea, Helgoland, Netherlands, Ireland, the Iberian Peninsula and into the Mediterranean from Italy and the Adriatic.
 It is recorded from Japan, China and Alaska.
 Recently, some specimens were found on Moroccan coasts.
 This illustrates its huge tolerance regarding its environment.
 Herbarium specimens are now stored in the Ulster Museum (BEL catalogue numbers: F11241 - F11242; F11182 - F11185).

 Invasiveness and impacts

-Its proliferation is important especially during the summer, which causes economic and ecological problems.
+S. muticum is not invasive in all regions it has spread to.
+In many areas, populations of S. muticum grew more aggressively early in its introduction, but shifted to an established species that is integrated with the local ecosystem.
+However in areas where it has been more recently introduced, such as Ireland (introduced in 1995), it grows in large mats and can cause ecological and economic problems.

-Ecological: Because of its large size and dense ramifications, S.muticum forms a screen within the water column preventing the penetration of light.
-It also captures the nutrients in disfavor of other species such as phytoplankton.
-However, S.muticum also serves as shelter and protection for fish larvae or crustaceans as well as laying support for cuttlefish.
+In some introduced locations, S. muticum has caused a decrease in native algal species.
+Because of its large size and dense fronds, S.muticum forms a screen within the water column preventing the penetration of light to other seaweeds and algae growing below it.
+It can also captures the nutrients in disfavor of other species, including phytoplankton.
+However there are studies that report S.muticum also serves as shelter and protection for fish larvae and crustaceans.

-Economic: S.muticum fixes itself to the shells of oysters, creating problems in shellfish farming through increased manual work to eliminate the algae.
-In addition, it can wrap around the farming structures, requiring additional maintenance.
-It also gets entangled with the propellers of the boats.
+Overproliferation of S.muticum can also have negative economic impacts.
+It fixes itself to the shells of oysters, creating problems in shellfish farming through increased manual work to eliminate the algae.
+In addition, it can wrap around the farming structures or get entangled with the propellers of boats, requiring additional maintenance.
+Like other Sargassum blooms, large mats can detach and wash ashore, where it rots and decreases beach use by people.